 I don’t know about you, but this feels like a bigger change than that whole algorithm freak out because its a totally new way you can interact with your audience!

 So, as a business and online shop owner, how should you use it?

-This post may contain affiliate links, which means I may earn a small commission if you make a purchase through one of my links.
+This post contains affiliate links, which means I may earn a small commission if you make a purchase.
 I only recommend products I love + trust; and appreciate your support of The Shop Files!

 How to Use Instagram Stories for Business: Online Shop Owners